|Tim Roufs||extended search|

 Some of them do.

-b^-bàh-maa-dI-zíi, that's "travelling around to see," in your dream.
-In your dreams you can travel around from place to place.
-That's called p^-pa-màa-di-zíi.
-That means that you travel around, that you use your traveling ability.
-With b^-ba-màa-dI-zi, the spirit. . . tzii-chaag, my spirit, is travelling, when I'm sleeping, to see, what's next, if I'm in danger, or if it's danger.
-It leaves the body when you're dreaming.
-When you dream, your spirit sometimes travells around.
-It goes someplace else, during a dream, but it's bound to get back there.
-Nobody can't capture it.
+Your spirit leaves your body when you're dreaming.
+It travels around.
+It goes someplace else, during a dream, but it's bound to get back.
+Nobody can capture it.
 He's a spirit of God.
 You can't get ahold of him.
-You can't do it with power or with medicine or anything.
+You can't do it with power or with medicine or with anything else.
 The spirit is what wakes you up.
 That happened to quite a few of my people.
 And they dream about stuff that they're thinking about.
 That's how they know what the answer is.
 The answer is there when you're dreaming.
-Then we know.
+When we dream, we know.
 But sometimes we wish that we could clarify a little better what we dream about.

-Now there are some dreams that are a warning.
+Some dreams are a warning.
 If there's a warning before you, you'll dream something.
 Maybe they're having a meeting or some gathering that you're going to see in the near future.
 The near future doesn't take long to arrive.
-And when it does then the dream comes out.
+And when it does arrive then the dream comes out.
 You could see it as you look.
-You'll realize you dreamt about something that you see.
+You'll realize you dreamt about something before that you are seeing now.

 If you're thinking about something that you want to know -- you want to understand it and you're thinking about it -- the more you think about it, the more it's in your head.
-And when you sleep then the dream comes, and it's what you're thinking about.
-You're thinking about the creatures, you're thinking about wild rice.
+And when you sleep, then the dream comes, and it's what you're thinking about during the day.
+You're thinking about the creatures; you're thinking about wild rice.
 You think about everything that you'd like to know a little better, and the dream comes.
 And in your dream you could see it.
 In a dream you see what you were talking about in that earlier part of the day.
 When you're thinking about something that you want to know, or you want to dream something, the dream comes after you think about it so much.
 Then the dream is there.
 The dream is in you.
-Ya.